The Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 73 cities.

-We then calculated the percent of residents that are Hispanic.
+We then calculated the percent of residents that are Hispanic or Latino.
 The percentages ranked from 56.4% to 1.4%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Guymon took the distinction of being the most Hispanic, while Skiatook was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Guymon took the distinction of being the most Hispanic or Latino, while Skiatook was the least Hispanic or Latino city.

 Guymon is a city in and the county seat of Texas County, Oklahoma.
 As of the 2010 census, the city population was 11,442, an increase of 6.5 percent from 10,472 in 2000.
 The 2012 census estimate grew to 11,930.
 Cattle feedlots, corporate pork farms, and natural gas dominate its economy, with wind energy production and transmission recently diversifying landowners’ farms.